This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

-Measles poses a serious threat to children who haven’t received their vaccinations, with the UK experiencing concerning outbreaks in recent years.
+Measles poses a serious threat to children who haven’t received their vaccinations, with the UK experiencing a significant and ongoing outbreak in 2025 and into 2026.
 Unimmunised children face the highest risk of contracting measles, with most cases occurring in older unvaccinated children during localised outbreaks across England.
-The disease, which was largely controlled through vaccination programmes, has made a troubling comeback in certain communities.
+The disease, which was largely controlled through vaccination programmes, has made a serious comeback in certain communities — and the current situation demands urgent attention from every parent.

 The consequences of leaving children unimmunised extend beyond individual health risks.
 When vaccination coverage drops in communities, it creates opportunities for measles to spread quickly amongst vulnerable populations.
 This article explores the current situation in the UK, examines why some children remain unprotected, and provides practical guidance on reducing measles risk for unimmunised children.